Jameswlepage/powerchat/README.md

 ## File Tree
 ```
-chatgpt-queue-extension/
+manifest.json        # MV3 manifest
-├─ manifest.json        # MV3 manifest
+bg.js                # Background service worker (queue/state per tab)
-├─ bg.js                # Background service worker (queue/state per tab)
+content.js           # UI + DOM watcher + typing/sending
-├─ content.js           # Panel UI + DOM watcher + typing/sending
+content.css          # Styles for panel/popover
-├─ content.css          # Panel styles
+icons.js             # Inline SVGs
 ```

 ## Install (Load Unpacked)
 1. Open `chrome://extensions`
 2. Toggle “Developer mode”
-3. Click “Load unpacked” and select the `chatgpt-queue-extension` folder
+3. Click “Load unpacked” and select this folder (the one containing `manifest.json`)
 4. Open ChatGPT (`https://chat.openai.com` or `https://chatgpt.com`) or Claude (`https://claude.ai`).
 A “Queue” button appears in the header.

 ## Usage
-- Add to queue: type in the panel or popover input and click “Add”
+- Add to queue: type in the popover input and click “Add”
 - Enter to queue: focus the main editor, type your message, press Enter to queue (does not send); Shift+Enter inserts a newline
-- Auto‑send: when the site is idle (no Stop button), the extension types the next queued message and sends it (clicks Send on ChatGPT; Enter fallback on Claude)
+- Auto‑send: when the site is idle (submit button shows “Send”/no Stop), the extension types the next queued message and sends it (clicks Send on ChatGPT; Enter fallback on Claude)
 - Controls: ⏯ Pause/Resume, 🗑 Clear queue, ✕ Remove one; header “Queue” button toggles a popover

 ## How It Works
 - Detects “thinking” by watching each site’s stop control:
-  - ChatGPT: `button[data-testid="stop-button"]` or `button[aria-label*="Stop streaming"]`
+  - ChatGPT: `#composer-submit-button[aria-label="Stop streaming"]` or `button[data-testid="stop-button"]`
-  - Claude: `button[aria-label="Stop response"]`
+  - Claude: `button[aria-label="Stop response"]` or page `[data-is-streaming="true"]`
 - When thinking ends, `bg.js` dispatches the next queued item; `content.js` types it into the editor and submits
 - Queue/state persists per tab in `chrome.storage.local`